 We are very excited about the keynote speakers for 2015:

 The inaugural 2009 conference featured keynotes by Patrick Burns, Robert Grossman, David Kane, Roger Koenker, David Ruppert, Diethelm Wuertz, and Eric Zivot, as well as a number of excellent presentations.

 The 2010 conference contained keynotes by Bernhard Pfaff, Ralph Vince, Marc Wildi, and Achim Zeileis.
 This was followed in 2011 with keynotes by Meb Faber, Stefano Iacus, John Bollinger and Louis Kates.

 The 2012 conference had keynotes from Blair Hull, Paul Gilbert, Rob McCulloch, and Simon Urbanek.
 This was followed in 2013 with keynotes by Sanjiv Das, Attilio Meucci, Ryan Sheftel, and Ruey Tsay.

 In 2014, keynotes were presented by Bill Cleveland, Alexios Ghalanos, Bob McDonald, and Luke Tierney.

 Complete programs of the previous conferences, along with downloadable presentation slides, are available via the links above.

-The R/Finance 2014 conference is again organized by a local group of R package authors and community contributors, and hosted by the International Center for Futures and Derivatives [ICFD] at the University of Illinois at Chicago.
+The R/Finance 2015 conference is again organized by a local group of R package authors and academics, and hosted by the International Center for Futures and Derivatives [ICFD] at the University of Illinois at Chicago.